syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ## Create Connector

-**Connector** is created from JSON data and added to the Diagram model using Diagram Model’s **connectors** property.
-The connector’s name must be unique.
-By default, the connector type is “straight”.
-The following code illustrates how to create a Connector and add it to **Diagram**.
+`Connector` is created from JSON data and added to the Diagram model using `Diagram Model`’s `connectors` property.
+The `connector`’s `name` must be unique.
+By default, the connector type is `straight`.
+The following code illustrates how to create a Connector and add it to Diagram.

 {% highlight js %}